Scientists haven't confirmed if human radio signals could be causing the signals.

-"We look forward to the [FAST telescope] being the first to discover and confirm the existence of extraterrestrial civilizations," Zhang told the Science and Technology Daily.
+"We hope that the FAST telescope will be the first to find and confirm the existence of civilizations from outer space," Zhang said in the Science and Technology Daily.

 Scientists have been puzzled by the vastness of the universe and its age compared to the seeming absence of intelligent life beyond Earth.
 This is known as the Fermi Paradox, named after physicist Enrico Fermi, who once wondered, "So where is everybody?"